sysdef/elasticsearch/README.md

 # elasticsearch for otrs-8

-elasticsearch docker container
+ elasticsearch docker container for otrs version 8

 ## plugins

 * analysis-icu
 * ingest-attachment

-# start the container in background
+## start the container in background

-  docker-compose up -d
+  `docker-compose up -d`

 ## rebuild it

-  docker-compose up -d --build
+  `docker-compose up -d --build`

-License
+## License

-  see file LICENSE for details
+  see file _LICENSE_ for details